zenorocha/wedocs/data/index.md

 ## Watching Data Changes

 Well, we presented a lot of features for data filtering and search.
 You may be wondering where the realtime aspect is in all of this.
 Well, it's throughout the features we just presented to you.
-To access our data in realtime, all we need to do is change the Launchpad API method we use to the watch method:
+To access our data in realtime, all we need to do is change the WeDeploy API method we use to the watch method:

 ```
 WeDeploy.url('/data/places')